grymoire7/infection/DESIGN.md

 - Hard: The computer employs advanced strategies.
 - Expert: The computer uses all strategies at its disposal to challenge the player.

+## Game levels and level sets
+- Each game will be comprised of multiple levels, called a level set.
+- Each level will have a different board design and/or size.
+- Each level will increase in difficulty.
+- Each level will have a name and a brief description.
+- Each level set will have a name and a brief description.
+- Players can unlock new levels by completing, though not necessarily winning, previous ones.
+- A player's progress will be saved, allowing them to resume from the last completed level.
+- A player's final score for the game will be based on their performance across all levels in the level set.
+- In the settings menu players can choose a different level set (from a list) to play for the next game.

 ## Game plan
 This section outlines an incremental development process for building the Dots game: